-The Digital Display for the Temperature, Section 2 of the front panel, also displays the additional information obtained when using the H/T probe.
-The probe measures the humidity and temperature at the outlet of the tub assembly while the instrument is running.
-By pressing the heater symbol switch for a short duration, the display changes from: -
+The Digital Display for the Temperature, Section 2 of the front panel, also displays the additional information obtained when using the H/T Probe.
+The Probe measures the Humidity and Temperature at the outlet of the Tub Assembly while the instrument is running.
+By pressing the Heater symbol switch for a short duration, the display changes from: -

-- PV = Process Value of inlet temperature (\mathfrak{C}). - SV = Set Value of temperature (\mathfrak{C}). - T = Outlet temperature measures in tub assembly (\mathcal{C}) . - rH = Relative Humidity at Outlet of tub assembly (%).
+PV = Process Value of inlet temperature (°C).

+SV = Set Value of temperature (°C).

+T = Outlet Temperature measured in tub assembly (°C). rH = Relative Humidity at Outlet in tub assembly (%).

 The new readings being displayed are indicated by lights appearing around the display.
-Outlet temperature lights are to the upper right of the display and Relative Humidity indicator lights are to the lower right.
+Outlet Temperature lights are to the upper right of the display and Relative Humidity indicator lights are to the lower right.

-During operation, the set value will be displayed for a few seconds and the display will automatically change back to reading the process value of temperature.
-The inlet and outlet temperatures as well as relative humidity will remain displayed during the operations.
-While in standby, only the set value of the inlet temperature will be displayed.
+During operation, the Set Value will be displayed for a few seconds and the display will automatically change back to reading the Process Value of temperature.
+The Inlet and Outlet Temperatures as well as Relative Humidity will remain displayed during the operations.
+While in standby, only the Set Value of the inlet temperature will be displayed.
 This is the only option which can be displayed in section 2 that can actually be set during manual operation.